So, your practitioner is recommending a treatment plan. I know what you’re thinking.

 Let me touch on that last point for a moment.

 Imagine I have not been prepared to show you the schedule you need because I didn’t want to challenge your objections around time and money.
 I bought into that and let it go.
 You then didn’t get the result you wanted which then led you to blame me, the practice, the modality etc. You then move on to something possibly not better suited and indirectly I have been a cause’ in that happening.

 Our practice is founded on what’s called ‘a best practice model’.
-This means we recognise in the initial phase you need more sessions over a shorter time.
+This means we recognize in the initial phase you need more sessions over a shorter time.
 It’s called momentum (think of a plane needing to take off).
-Once your pain subsides we re-assess recognising pain is not an accurate indicator of your over-all health status (think about your x-rays, C.T.’s etc.).
-At this point we continue working on your structure and functioning (like laying brick after brick) and help you design your own self-management strategy (exercise, foot orthotics, another referral etc.).
+Once your pain subsides we re-assess recognizing pain is not an accurate indicator of your overall health status (think about your x-rays, C.T.’s etc.).
+At this point, we continue working on your structure and functioning (like laying brick after brick) and help you design your own self-management strategy (exercise, foot orthotics, another referral etc.).
 Ultimately, we cannot FIX or Cure.
 In fact, we have banned these two words in our practice.
-Instead we help you with a tailored, managed health plan where we become part of your plan not the other way around.
+Instead, we help you with a tailored, managed health plan where we become part of your plan, not the other way around.